-12Specifically, when applying our approach one could parametrically specify the copulas of (U_0, V) and (U_1, V) given X, or alternatively specify the trivariate copula of (U_0, U_1, V) given X.
+13Specifically, when applying our approach, one could parametrically specify the copulas of (U_0, V) and (U_1, V) given X, or alternatively specify the trivariate copula of (U_0, U_1, V) given X.

-13A related though different extrapolation strategy is introduced in Brinch, Mogstad and Wiswall (2015), who rely on parametric restrictions on the marginal treatment effects functions.
+14A related though different extrapolation strategy was introduced in Brinch, Mogstad, and Wiswall (2015), who relied on parametric restrictions on the marginal treatment effects functions.